Shoreland Protection Initiative

 How it’s Done

-This Initiative has historically been supported by multi-year Wisconsin Department of Natural Resources’ (WDNR) surface water grants.
+This Initiative is supported by multi-year Wisconsin Department of Natural Resources’ (WDNR) surface water grants.

-We are interested in speaking directly with leaders and members in Oneida County lake or river associations.
-We can offer a presentation, &/or write an article for your newsletter to share information about permanent conservation options for landowners.
+NWLT is interested in speaking with leaders and members in Oneida County’s lake associations.
+We can present &/or write an article for sharing with association members.
 Please contact John Heusinkveld, Conservation Outreach Specialist for more information.

 Support our initiative